dailybruin/interactive.2014.wake-of-the-storm/chapter-1/her-second-chance.md

 “It’s impossible to start here.
 No job, no relief,” she said.
 “We have to go back, because we will die here.”

 They bought a ticket to return to Manila.
-Just as giving up hope seemed to be their only option, Cumpio received a text asking if she would like a job volunteering as a midwife in the disaster zone.
+Just as giving up hope seemed to be their only option, Cumpio received a text asking if she would like a job as a midwife in the disaster zone.

 Without thinking, she accepted.